Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 - Too loose (1–2): Paddle may twist, especially if your contact point is off-center.

-- Sweet spot (2–3 for dinks): Secure enough not to twist, relaxed enough to absorb energy.
+- Workable range (often 2–3 for dinks): Secure enough not to twist, relaxed enough to absorb energy.

 When your grip pressure climbs with your stress level → your knuckles-down work gets undone by tension.